rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

   Wherever possible, its methods have special implementations designed to avoid materializing columns.
   Where such an implementation is infeasible, we fall back to converting it to an integer index first instead.
 - A `MultiIndex` is backed by _multiple_ columns of data.
-  Therefore, its inheritance hierarchy looks like `Frame`->``MultiIndex`<-`BaseIndex`.
+  Therefore, its inheritance hierarchy looks like `class MultiIndex(Frame, BaseIndex)`.
   Some of its more `Frame`-like methods may be inherited, but many others must be reimplemented since in many cases a `MultiIndex` is not expected to behave like a `Frame`.
 - Just like in pandas, `Index` itself can never be instantiated.
   `pandas.Index` is the parent class for indexes, but its constructor returns an appropriate subclass depending on the input data type and shape.
-  Unfortunately, mimicking this behavior requires overriding `__new__`, which in turn makes shared intialization across inheritance trees much more cumbersome to manage.
+  Unfortunately, mimicking this behavior requires overriding `__new__`, which in turn makes shared initialization across inheritance trees much more cumbersome to manage.
-  To reenable sharing constructor logic across different index classes, we instead define `BaseIndex` as the parent class of all indexes.
+  To enable sharing constructor logic across different index classes, we instead define `BaseIndex` as the parent class of all indexes.
   `Index` inherits from `BaseIndex`, but it masquerades as a `BaseIndex` to match pandas.
   This class should contain no implementations since it is simply a factory for other indexes.